12 releases

 About

-minifind is a barebones Un*x find tool implementation in Rust, meant just to list directory entries as fast as possible and little else.
-For filename or path matching, it is possible to use --name or --regex options, toggling case insensitivity with --case-insensitive or not.
-Additionally to narrow down matches, it is possible to use --file-type option and filter by file type (b for block device, c for character device, d for directory, p for named FIFO, f for file, l for symlink, s for socket or e for empty file/directory).
+minifind is a minimal Unix find reimplementation in Rust, designed to list directory entries as fast as possible.
+Filename or path matching is supported via --name (glob) or --regex (regular expression) options, with optional case-insensitive matching controlled by --case-insensitive.
+Results can be narrowed further using --file-type to filter by entry type: b for block device, c for character device, d for directory, p for named FIFO, f for regular file, l for symlink, s for socket, or e for empty file/directory.
+Both --name and --regex accept multiple patterns.

 Usage